github.com/cloudfoundry-community/gautocloud

 You can set the env var CLOUD_FILE which contains the path of a configuration files containing services.

 You can create a config file called config.yml in your current working directory or set the env var CONFIG_FILE which contains the path of your config file.
-It can contains anything you wants, this will register by itself a service named config with tag config which contains you configuration from the file.
+It can contain anything you want, this will register by itself a service named config with tag config which contains you configuration from the file.

 A config file or a cloud file can be a yml, json, toml or hcl file.

-A config file can contains anything you wants, this will register by itself a service named config with tag config which contains you configuration from the file.
+A config file can contains anything you want, this will register by itself a service named config with tag config which contains you configuration from the file.

 A cloud file must follow this pattern (example in yml):